fernandozuher/naoqi_webots/what_was_refactored/error_log.md

 }
 ```

-Are those code lines intrinsically related to the communication with naoqi-sdk.
-Is it so?
+Those code lines are intrinsically related to the communication with naoqi-sdk.